 Why this firm exists.

-Big firms sell projects, not outcomes.
-Their fee structure rewards activity, not results.
-Boutique consultancies are pre-sales motions for vendors — paid more when buyers buy more.
+I started Mezura because the consulting market that grew up around AI is structurally misaligned with what mid-market operators actually need.
+Big firms sell projects, not outcomes — their fee structure rewards activity, not results.
+Boutique consultancies are pre-sales motions for vendors, paid more when buyers buy more.
 AI labs route services through partners with the same conflict.
 None of them have skin in the game.
 None of them are accountable to outcomes the way an operator is.

-Mezura is what I wanted as an operator.
-The senior person who sells the engagement is the senior person who delivers it.
-Vendor-neutral by structure — no software resale, no partnership economics, no economic interest in any AI tool.
-Approximately 30% of Chapter 3 fees aligned with outcomes the firm has moved before, paid only if those outcomes are achieved.
+Skin in the game on Chapter 3.About 30% of Chapter 3 fees are aligned with outcomes the firm has moved before, paid only if those outcomes are achieved.
 Three to five active engagements at any time, deliberately, so senior attention is real and not allocated.

 What I have actually built.